X

 View details

-Foldable phones have been around for several years now, with more companies offering their take on the tech, including more options in terms of features and price.
-And while foldables have their drawbacks -- including much higher prices than their non-folding siblings -- their clever bendable displays offer a fun experience that you simply don't get with regular smartphones.
-The market is dominated by Samsung, with its Galaxy Z Fold 5 and Z Flip 5 offering different folding forms to part you from your cash.
-But Samsung isn't the only company in the game.
+Foldable phones have been around for several years now, with more companies in the mobile industry presenting a take on the tech, offering us, the customers, more options in terms of features and price.
+And while folding phones have their drawbacks -- including much higher prices than their regular, nonfolding siblings -- the clever bendable displays offer a fun experience that you simply don't get with regular smartphones.

 The Pixel Fold is the first folding phone from Google.
-Despite a few quirks, it's a solid first effort.
-Motorola's folding 2023 Razr Plus flip phone also scored well in our review, and its cheaper Razr is the most affordable foldable we've seen yet.
+Which, despite a few quirks, is a solid first effort.
+Motorola's folding 2023 Razr Plus flip phone also scored well in our review, and its cheaper Razr is the most affordable attempt we've seen yet.
 We also like OnePlus' first attempt at a foldable phone.
 Then there are folding phones from Honor and Oppo, which are solid options for people in Europe, but they're not on sale in the US.

-There's still no sign of a folding iPhone.
+As for the iPhone, there's still no sign of one with a folding display.
 Sorry, Apple fans.

-Folding phones come in two main varieties: candy bar phones that open up to become larger, tablet-size devices (like the Galaxy Z Fold 5) or candy bar phones that fold in half to become smaller and more pocketable (like the Galaxy Z Flip 5 and Moto Razr 2022).
+Now, folding phones come in two main varieties: candy bar phones that open up to become larger, tablet-size devices -- like the Samsung Galaxy Z Fold 5 -- or candy bar phones that fold in half to become smaller and more pocketable -- like the Galaxy Z Flip 5 and Moto Razr series.
 Because of the still-recent technology, all foldables are more expensive than their regular smartphone equivalents, making them a luxury option for buyers with deeper pockets.
 But if you're looking to turn heads when you whip out your foldable display and bend your phone in half, they're worth investigating.

 Here are our picks for the best foldable phones available now.